-Proposals shall be submitted by a network of proposers, represented by a Main Proposer affiliated to an institution located in a COST Full or Cooperating Member, or affiliated to a European RTD organisation or EU body, office or agency, as described in Table 1.
+Proposals shall be submitted by a network of proposers, represented by only one Main Proposer affiliated to an institution located in a COST Full or Cooperating Member, or affiliated to a European RTD organisation or EU body, office or agency, as described in Table 1.

-8 Section 4)1.1.a.1) in the COST 094/21 Annotated Rules for COST Actions.
+8 Section 4.1.1.1.1 in the COST 094/21 Annotated Rules for COST Actions.